Deadlineem/Extras-Addon-for-YimMenu/README.md

    - Press 1 to Download/Install Extras Addon (Only use after you've installed/used YimMenu)
    - Press 2 to Download YimMenu (Goes to your Downloads folder)
    - Press 3 to Download FateInjector (Goes to your Downloads folder)
+   - Press 4 to go to the Optional Downloads menu which has xml maps/vehicles and animations
-   - Press 4 to read the How-To for YimMenu
+   - Press 5 to read the How-To for YimMenu
-   - Press 5 to Exit the Application
+   - Press 6 to Exit the Application

 (More options may be added in future releases)
 ## How to Update Extras Addon/YimMenu